maidsafe/rfcs/active/0010-Launcher-as-a-service/0010-Launcher-as-a-service.md

 - Type: New Product
 - Related components: [safe_client](https://github.com/maidsafe/safe_client), [safe_nfs](https://github.com/maidsafe/safe_nfs)
 - Start Date: 11-September-2015
+- RFC PR: #42
+- Issue number: Agreed - #51

 # Summary

 Launcher will be a gateway for any app that wants to work on the SAFE Network on a user's behalf.
 It will run as a background process and will be responsible for decrypting data from the Network and re-encrypting using app specific keys while fetching data on app's behalf and vice-versa during app's request to put/post/delete data on the Network.

 # Conventions
-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).
+- The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).
+- `JSON`s used  in this document are only for demonstration purposes.
+Actual service request/response `JSON`s are formally documented in the accompanying file - [Launcher-Service-Documentation](Launcher-Service-Documentation.md)

 # Motivation